AnkitaTamta/CF_template_Python/README.md

-## Python AWS INFRA Demo
+## Python - Cloudformation template - AWS VPC setup Demo

-This Repository Contains Python script to create aws cloudformation stacks using troposphere Library
+This Repository Contains Python script to create aws cloudformation template by using troposphere Library and deploy the CF template in AWS account.

+CF is responsible for creating -

 - VPC basic setup
 - Private subnets
 - Public subnets